allen-cell-animated/cell-catalog/ADMIN.md

 1. **Login to the Admin CMS**: Open your web browser and navigate to the admin CMS URL.
 Use github to sign in.

+## Adding new Disease through the admin CMS
-2. **Before you start**: Before you add a new cell line you need to make sure you have already added:
+2. **Before you start**: Before you add a new disease cell line you need to make sure you have already added:
    1. **the disease** the cell line is modeling.
 If you it is not yet in the database, go to the section on adding a disease and then continue here.
    2. **the parental/base cell line**.
 If it is not yet in the database, go to the section on adding a cell line and then continue here.